 The trend of video marketing has skyrocketed in 2019, with 81% of businesses using video as a marketing tool, according to HubSpot.
 This is a marked 18% increase from the previous year’s estimates.

-Webinars, webcasts, demos, live streams and short informational videos on websites and social media are on the rise.
+Webinars, webcasts, demos, live streams, short informational videos on websites, video hosting platforms, and social media are on the rise.
 Why the sudden shift to video, you ask?
 Well, the fact of the matter is, the majority of consumers prefer video content to reading.
 So you’re much more likely to engage, impress and convert your leads through the use of creative videos that tap into human psychology.

 This blog post provides a great overview of how videos can boost your lead generation efforts.
 They’re an excellent tool for building up your trust and authority, just remember to configure a lead generation form to get the most out of it.